pwr-Solaar/Solaar/docs/devices.md

 | MK550            |       |         |                                         |
 | MK710            | 1.0   | yes     | FN swap                                 |

-The information in these tables is incomplete, based on what devices myself and other users have been able to test Solaar with.

 [unifying]: http://logitech.com/en-us/66/6079
 [K750]: http://logitech.com/product/k750-keyboard